Since 2006, Haven Humane Society has held a two-week summer day camp for youth ages 10-15.

 Each year, generous individuals and businesses donate scholarships to Redding area children who may not be able to pay the $300 tuition, and to target these scholarships toward children who are interested in animals but may not have had positive interactions in the past.

-Registration is open beginning February 1 and usually fills up the same day.
-For more information about Camp or the registration process call Denise at (530) 241-2550 x222.
+Registration is open beginning February 1 and usually fills up the first day.
+Registration is taken on a walk-in basis only, not via US mail.
+2020 CAMPS ARE FULL.
+For more information about Camp or the registration process call Kassie at (530) 241-1653 x223.
 To sponsor Camp Love A Pet or donate to the scholarship fund, please call (530) 241-5262.
-(2019 camps are full)